 (c) (U) You should use your discretion in determining whether to return the K-1 petition to USCIS in such cases.
 You should, however, first solicit from the petitioner information as to whether he or she was aware of the particular circumstance(s) and whether, in light thereof, he or she still wishes to proceed with the proposed marriage.
 If satisfied in this regard, you need not return the petition.
 If you have further questions about whether a petition should be returned to USCIS, contact VO/F and FPP.

 b.
 (U) K-1 Relationship Not Satisfactorily Bona Fide:

-(1) (U) You should refuse the visa application under INA 221(g) and return the K-1 petition to DHS if not satisfied with respect to the bona fides of the relationship or if the petitioner indicates that he or she no longer intends to go forward with the marriage.
+(1) (U) You should refuse the visa application under INA 221(g) and return the K-1 petition to DHS through NVC with a memorandum recommending revocation if you are not satisfied with respect to the bona fides of the relationship or if the petitioner indicates that he or she no longer intends to go forward with the marriage.
 If you suspect the applicant is being forced to marry against his or her will you may consult with VO/F before returning the petition to USCIS due to the sensitive nature of the return.

 9 FAM 502.7-3(C)(6) (U) K Visa Ineligibilities, Waivers